 Dan Denny’s Pinterest profile is filled with quirky and innovative examples of street art, product art, and tattoos.
 His collection of inspiration is great for getting your creative juices flowing, so is certainly worth a follow.
 Make sure you check out his product design board.
 This is great for graphic designers and small businesses to see how the best of the best work.

-Another blogger with an eye for creativity, the Design Sponge Pinterest has over 10 boards and over 90 pins.
-The boards on this account feature colour schemes and a selection of products made from certain materials.
-Great if you’re stuck for colour inspiration.
+The boards on this account feature color schemes and a selection of products made from certain materials.
+Great if you’re stuck for color inspiration.
 If you want to create something a little quirkier, make sure you check out their products board.
 They have everything from flower-shaped nails to cat shaped lipsticks.
 Perfect for helping you think outside the creative box.

-Chad Syme’s Pinterest is categorised so well, you really won’t have any trouble finding your way around.
-Which is good, as he currently has over 3,000 images pinned to his 37 boards!
+Chad Syme’s Pinterest is categorized so well, you really won’t have any trouble finding your way around.
 His boards dedicated to graphic design, illustration, and branded collateral are certainly worth a look.
-If you’re struggling with designers block, these quirky images, innovative creations, and throught-provoking images are sure to kick start your brain once more.
+If you’re struggling with designers block, these quirky images, innovative creations, and thought-provoking images are sure to kick start your brain once more.

 Design Rulz pin some of the best photography we’ve seen on Pinterest.
 No matter what your next design project, you’re bound to be inspired – and wowed – by some of the images on show here.
 Take a look at their vast design board for ideas on everything from interior designs and DIYs, right through to exhibition graphics and truly bizarre items of clothing.

 Finally, we reckon you should give graphic designer Jeff Andrews’ page a follow.
-Across his 13 boards, there are over 2,000 images to wow, shock, and inspire.
 One of his best boards is his signage board.
 It showcases some of the best examples and will help you create a sign that makes your business really stand out from the crowd.